syncfusion-content/windowsforms-docs/WindowsForms/PopupControlContainer/Overview.md

 The PopupControlContainer also exposes its top-level parent host (a form-derived class) that lets you configure the parent form (to make the parent's borders resizable, for example).

-The Syncfusion XP Menus framework lets users associate a PopupControlContainer with a menu item and show it from within a menu or toolbar.
+The Syncfusion XP Menus Framework lets users associate a PopupControlContainer with a menu item and show it from within a menu or toolbar.
 The Syncfusion CommandBars also let you associate a PopupControlContainer with it to be shown when the user clicks on the command bar drop-down button.